sameeran4218/Excel-Extension/README.md

 ## Key Highlights:

-Automatically calculates regression metrics.
+- Automatically calculates regression metrics.

-Replaces missing values with column medians.

-Generates graphs for better insights.
+- Generates scatter plot and best fit regression line.

-Deployable as an Excel Add-In for seamless use.
+- Deployable as an Excel Add-In for seamless use.

 ## 💻 Tech Stack